dentonescu/cv-samples/wifiequ/README.md

 ```

 > Notes: Linux build depends on the local `libdmotservices` C artifacts.
 See that project’s README for building the library first.
 > The `ex_wlanscan` demo expects a live wireless interface (defaults to `wlan0`).
-In CI and other headless environments it falls back to the mock data path so the workflow completes without hardware access.
+In CI and other headless environments the workflow exports `WFQ_MOCK=1`, so the binary exits early with a friendly message instead of attempting a hardware scan.

 Ring-buffer behaviour for the streaming endpoint is covered by `linux/tests/test_sample_stream.c`, including fast-producer/slow-consumer edge cases.